watislaf/chessbot/README.md

 ## Development status

-My goal waas 2000 ELO on chess.com, and still i'm not banned, so i think this is sukces.
+My goal waas 2000 ELO on chess.com, and still i'm not banned (ok iam banned but it is only because of my insolence), so i think this is sukces.

 ## Build